tkn-tub/ns3-gym/doc/tutorial/source/conceptual-overview.rst

 ::

   #include "ns3/core-module.h"
+  #include "ns3/network-module.h"
-  #include "ns3/simulator-module.h"
+  #include "ns3/internet-module.h"
-  #include "ns3/node-module.h"
+  #include "ns3/point-to-point-module.h"
-  #include "ns3/helper-module.h"
+  #include "ns3/applications-module.h"

 To help our high-level script users deal with the large number of include files present in the system, we group includes according to relatively large